The effect of gluon condensate on the entanglement entropy in a holographic model: A short review of the model

-where $\kappa^2$ is the five-dimensional Newton constant, $\Lambda$ is a negative cosmological constant($\Lambda = -\frac{6}{R^2}$) and R is the curvature radius.
-Unlike the usual holographic model with a dilaton potential, we can investigate the toy model to obtain qualitative results of QCD in this paper since it contains the back reaction of gluon with the background metric.
-The Einstein equation and the equation of motion(EoM) for the scalar field are

-There exist two solutions for the EoM.
-One is a dilaton wall solution, i.e. a deformation of AdS spacetime.
-It corresponds to the confining phase with gluon condensate at vanishing temperature.
-The other one is a dilaton black hole solution, i.e. a deformation of the Schwarzschild-type AdS black hole with a naked singularity at the horizon.
-The metric of dilaton wall solution has this form:
+where $\kappa^2$ is the five-dimensional Newton constant, $\Lambda$ is a negative cosmological constant ($\Lambda = -\frac{6}{R^2}$), and $R$ is the curvature radius.
+The metric is in the Einstein frame, and the Lagrangian density includes the standard Hilbert term $\sqrt{-G}\mathcal{R}/(2\kappa^2)$.
+Unlike typical holographic models with a dilaton potential, our toy model considers the back reaction of the gluon on the background metric, allowing us to obtain qualitative results for QCD.
+The Einstein equations and the equations of motion (EoM) for the scalar field are { } There are two solutions to the EoM.
+The first is a dilaton wall solution, which deforms AdS spacetime and corresponds to a confining phase with gluon condensate at zero temperature.
+The second is a dilaton black hole solution, a deformation of a Schwarzschild-type AdS black hole with a dilaton background, describing gluon condensation at high temperature.
+The metric of the dilaton wall solution is given by:

-Here $\phi_{0}$ and $c$ are integration constants, and $z$ is the radial direction.
-Near the UV boundary, the perturbative expansion of the dilaton field becomes
+Here, $\phi_{0}$ and $c$ are integration constants, while $z$ denotes the radial direction.
+Near the UV boundary, the perturbative expansion of the dilaton field is given by

-We can defined $c = \frac{1}{z_{c}^{4}}$, where $z_c$ behaves as an IR cutoff. $c$ can be fixed by the lightest glueball mass or heavy quarkonium mass\cite{Kim:2008ax}.
-According to the AdS/CFT dictionary, the solution of classical equation of motion for a scalar field $\phi$ corresponding to an operator $\mathcal{O}$ with dimension $\Delta$ has the following form near the 4D boundary $z \rightarrow 0$,
+We define $c = \frac{1}{z_{c}^{4}}$, where $z_{c}$ acts as an IR cutoff.
+The value of $c$ can be determined by the mass of the lightest glueball or heavy quarkonium~\cite{Kim:2008ax}.
+According to the AdS/CFT dictionary, the solution of the classical equation of motion for a scalar field $\phi$ corresponding to an operator $\mathcal{O}$ with dimension $\Delta$ has the following form near the 4D boundary as $z \rightarrow 0$,